dbak91/RdpOneClick/README.md

 ## Version differences
 #### V4.0
-The first NET 4.8 dependant version and the first version to automate the clickingby button name.
+The first NET 4.8 dependant version and the first version to automate the clicking by button name.
 Flaws:
 NET 4.8 must be installaled.
 (Already present on most moderrn systems)